Thomas2710/LIS_FINGERSPELLING/README.md

 - __1.CLIP__ contains a program that shows how most AI's nowadays work: by learning an embedding space.
 Play a bit with the images and text in the code to see what the AI considers to be similar :thumbsup:
 - __clip_imgs__ contains the images used for the clip notebook

+## 📂 Downloading the Dataset from Kaggle
+The followin notebooks require a dataset hosted on [Kaggle](https://www.kaggle.com).
+In particular, the dataset is [LIS_FINGERSPELLING](https://www.kaggle.com/datasets/nicholasnisopoli/lisdataset).
+The dataset must be downloaded and placed under __archive/LIS-fingerspelling-dataset__ as structured in this repo.

+__It is important that the folder structure is the same as  in this repo__

+- __2.0.train_recognition__ contains a recognition algorithm based on a CNN.
+Should be the same exercise as in __3.mnist__ but with a bit of additional work to do on the dataset creation.
+The model takes a while to create, and it saves its weights under __checkpoints/cnn/__
+- __2.1.real_time_inference_cnn__ contains a real time inference using the computer internal camera.
+It loads the model trained in the previous notebook to perform real time recognition.
+It is normal to see that the performances obtained in the test set are very different from the real_time prediction
+- __2.2.train_recognition_SOL__ contains the solution to 2.0.train_recognition

+- __3.generate_landmark_dataset__ is a notebook that generates the data for the next notebooks.
+It start generating it from __archive/LIS-fingerspelling-dataset__, so it is important that the original dataset is not corrupted

+- __4.0.train_landmark_recognition__ contains a recognition algorithm based on Google's mediapipe library.
+This library uses the positions of the hand salient points (landmarks) instead of the full image to recognize hand gestures.
+The notebook saves its weights under __checkpoints/landmark/__

+- __4.1.real_time_inference_landmark__ contains a real time inference using the computer internal camera.
+It loads the model trained in the previous notebook to perform real time recognition.
+The performances are better than with the cnn model.
+Simmetry of hands is still not implemented so try to gesture with both hands

+- __5.data_collection__ Finally, in this last notebook we can create our own dataset of gestures.
+Running the notebook will ask for which symbol you want to collect data for.
+Symbols are customizable in the notebook by changing the class_map dictionary.
+After that, camera will start recording and whenever a key is pressed, will collect a picture and save it under the right folder under __data/__.

+When q is pressed, you get the possibility to change symbol.
+When s is pressed, the notebook stops.
+__In order to succesfully press a key, you must have the focus on the camera window, not the code!!__

+By iterating 5.data_collection -> 3.generate_landmark_dataset -> 4.0.train_landmark_recognition -> 4.1.real_time_inference_landmark and adjusting the data folder paths, it is possible to train a recongnition algorithm for your own images and symbols, have fun!